-In addition to government assistance, many nonprofits also provide financial help to people living with diabetes.
+In addition to government assistance programs, many nonprofits also provide financial assistance to people living with diabetes.
 The organizations listed below specifically help cover the cost of insulin—a necessary yet sometimes expensive medication for those with diabetes.

 - The Children’s Diabetes Foundation has several programs in place that provide financial help for children with type 1 diabetes, including educational scholarships and clinical care.

 - Rx Outreach is a nonprofit pharmacy serving low-income individuals and families, and can help you cover the cost of insulin or other medications.

 - Abby’s All Stars provides diabetic supplies for uninsured families with children suffering from juvenile diabetes, helping to offset the cost of expensive supplies like glucose meters and test strips.

 - If you’re looking for insulin pump programs, the nonprofit organization Diabetes Will’s Way can help.
 This organization additionally provides other diabetes supplies & medical equipment, and offers emergency cash grants for purchasing supplies to manage diabetes.